 One of the best Sunshine Coast Beaches in Caloundra, Dicky Beach is a pristine stretch of sun-drenched white sand, that faces north-east.

-Extending from low rocks at the northern end that separate it from Currimundi Beach to a bluff and rock platform at its southern end, the beach is named after the iron screw Steamship SS Dicky which was washed ashore in 1893 during a cyclone.
+Extending from low rocks at the northern end that separate it from Currimundi Beach to a bluff and rock platform at its southern end, the beach is named in honour of SS Dicky,an iron screw Steamship that ran aground during a cyclone in 1893.

 Rainbow Beach might be a little out of the way from most other Sunshine Coast Beaches but if you are looking for a beach adventure playground, then it is definitely worth the journey.